mrisher/smtp-sts/mta-sts.md

     certificate.

-2. That at least one of the policy's "mx" patterns matches at least one of the identities presented in the MX's X.509 certificate, as descriped in "MX Certificate Validation".
+2. That at least one of the policy's "mx" patterns matches at least one of the identities presented in the MX's X.509 certificate, as described in "MX Certificate Validation".

 This section does not dictate the behavior of sending MTAs when policies fail